In bachelor year three you can opt to do an internship, go on exchange or follow a minor, without delaying your studies.

 Read more about the minors offered at the Erasmus University Rotterdam here

 Besides the regular programmes, the EUR annually offers two exclusive programmes to talented bachelor students.
 The Erasmus Honours Programme enables excellent students to encounter fascinating and current themes from other fields of study in the Grand Challenges and Over Grenzen (Dutch) programme.
 Renowned scholars from several disciplines challenge honours students to look beyond the boundaries of their own field.
 Read more about the Erasmus honours programme here.
 Besides the Erasmus Honours Programme, the ESSB also has their own honours class which enables 75 excellent students to amongst others gain experience with conducting research under supervision of an ESSB faculty.

 Cedo Nulli: I yield to no one.

 This is a famous saying of Desiderius Erasmus and the name of the study association of the Erasmus School of Social and Behavioral Sciences.
 Cedo Nulli organises activities in both Dutch and English, such as lectures, workshops, conferences, a study trip and of course parties and drinks and each year Cedo Nulli participates on behalf of the Erasmus University Rotterdam in National Model United Nations New York conference.
-You can also buy your study books from Cedo Nulli with a discount.
+You can also attend our study groups for free if you are a member.
 Furthermore, it is also possible to become an active member or board member and gain organizational and managerial experience.